andrewchambers/bupstash/doc/quickstart.md

 $ bupstash list --key ./metadata-backups.key
 ```

-But these keys cannot decrypt the contents of the snapshots.
-Only the original primary key
+With the importand difference th keys cannot decrypt the contents of the snapshots.
-is able to these snapshots.
+Only the original primary key is able to these snapshots.

 ```
 $ bupstash get --key ./put-backups.key id=$id